 Why did the scientists do the research?

-The scientists knew that research had been done in other countries that had examined the role of coffee in mortality due to various diseases.
+The scientists knew that research had been done in other countries examining coffee’s role in mortality due to various diseases.
 However, not much research had been done on the effect of coffee on the mortality of Spanish people.
 Consequently, scientists wanted to know if there was an association between drinking coffee and mortality due to CVD and cancer in Spanish people.

 How did the scientists do the research?